-To protect your computer from a system crash, most of you may choose to create a system image with Windows built-in Backup and Restore.
-Once the PC OS goes wrong, you can use the image file to restore Windows to the previous state.
+To safeguard your computer against system crashes, many users opt to create a system image using Windows’ built-in Backup and Restore feature.
+In the event of an OS failure, you can rely on the image file to restore Windows to its previous state.

 What Is Windows System Image Backup?

 If you use Windows 10/11, you have many different methods to create a backup.
 For example, you can use third-party solutions to backup the entire system or copy files to an external drive manually or upload them to a cloud storage service like OneDrive.
 However, if you do not want to use manual methods or third-party tools, you can always create a full backup using the legacy built-in System Image Backup tool.

 A system image is another way to say “full backup,” as it contains a copy of everything on the computer, including the installation, settings, apps, and files.
 Usually, you will find this tool better suited to restore the entire system from critical hardware or software problems, such as hard drive failure or when trying to roll back to a previous version of Windows 10/11.